Skip to main content

 • Dedupe by pair_address.
 During brief reconnects you may see a recently-emitted pool twice; deduplicate on pair_address.

 • No backfill on reconnect.
 The subscription delivers events from the moment it opens.
-For continuity across a gap, the warehouse swaps entity has every pool genesis recorded.
+For historical pairs and swaps, use the warehouse swaps recipe.

 • New DEX Pairs Stream reference - full subscription schema.